dipy/dipy/doc/index.rst

 Highlights
 **********

-**DIPY 1.0.0** is now available.
+**DIPY 1.1.0** is now available.
 New features include:

-- Critical :doc:`API changes <api_changes>`
-- Large refactoring of tracking API.
-- New denoising algorithm: MP-PCA.
-- New Gibbs ringing removal.
-- New interpolation module: ``dipy.core.interpolation``.
-- New reconstruction models: MTMS-CSD, Mean Signal DKI.
-- Increased coordinate systems consistency.
-- New object to manage safely tractography data: StatefulTractogram
+- Speeded up all cython modules
+- New module for deep learning (uses TensorFlow 2.0)
+- Improve DKI performance
+- Nibabel minimum version is 3.0.0
+- Azure CI Integration and Appveyor CI removal
-- New command line interface for downloading datasets: FetchFlow
+- New command line interfaces : LpcaFlow, MppcaFlow, GibbsFlow, SplitFlow
 - Horizon updated, medical visualization interface powered by QuickBundlesX.
-- Removed all deprecated functions and parameters.
-- Removed compatibility with Python 2.7.
-- Updated minimum dependencies version (Numpy, Scipy).
-- All tutorials updated to API changes and 3 new added.
+- All tutorials updated to API changes and 2 new added.
 - Large documentation update.
-- Closed 289 issues and merged 98 pull requests.
+- Closed 126 issues and merged 50 pull requests.

 See :ref:`Older Highlights <old_highlights>`.